shueja/FRC-Mechanism-Guide/docs/mechanisms/rollers.md

 ## Configuration
 ### Current Limits
-Current limits are the most important aspect of roller motor configuration.
+Current limits are the most important configuration.
 The __stator__ current limit roughly corresponds to maximum applied torque on the roller.

-> Ensure the current limit is enabled: `.withStatorCurrentLimitEnable(true)`.
+> Be sure to actually enable the current limit: `.withStatorCurrentLimitEnable(true)`.
 If you are not simulating motor velocity, enable the limit only in real life, with `.withStatorCurrentLimitEnable(RobotBase.isReal())`.

 * If the roller needs to stall against a piece continuously, such as to hold a compressible ball, the current limit might need to be high in order to get a solid grip.
 * A too-high limit can let the roller break friction and slip past the piece.
 This may or may not be wanted.